 Overview: The Special Education Learning Disabilities Master of Science and the Special Education Learning Disabilities Endorsement Program are top ranked programs by US News and World Report, focused on giving you real-world skills to address the needs of students with learning disabilities in general education and special education settings.
 Instructors with extensive special education experience work closely with their students to ensure that they have the expertise needed to make an immediate impact in the school communities they serve.
 Apply your knowledge in classroom situations beginning with your very first course.
 The endorsement program consists of nine 8-week courses which can be completed in 18 months or less The student-teaching experience may be completed in your current teaching assignment if certain requirements are met The curriculum for this program is offered through Concordia University Ann Arbor and is developed to meet all Michigan state standards.
 It is also able to meet many other state standards.
 Please check with your state’s department for details.
-Area of Study Education Next Start Date Varies Credits36 Cost/Credit$579 Total Cost$20,844 Also offered at: » Online » Ann Arbor Campus “I can use what I learned now, in the career I have!”
+Area of Study Education Next Start Date Varies Credits36 Cost/Credit$579 Total Cost$20,844 Also offered at: » Online » Ann Arbor Campus “I have really come to count on my student support adviser and they are always there!
+It really makes a difference to have a connection when maneuvering an online program.”
 CUW Online student Goals / Objectives The Special Education Learning Disabilities Endorsement program is a 30-credit program for K-12 educators who are interested in obtaining the Michigan Endorsement in the area of Special Education Learning Disabilities Course objectives and learning outcomes are aligned with the Michigan Administrative Rules for Special Education and the Interstate Teacher Assessment and Support Consortium (InTASC) Knowledge of legal guidelines within special education Experience with math strategies for special-needs students Career Outlook Special Education Teacher Early Intervention Specialist Special Education Administrator Want to see salary averages for your career?
 We've compiled national and regional salary information from the government and have paired it up with careers related to our programs.
 Check it out!
 NationalAlabamaAlaskaArizonaArkansasCaliforniaColoradoConnecticutDelawareDistrict of ColumbiaFloridaGeorgiaHawaiiIdahoIllinoisIndianaIowaKansasKentuckyLouisianaMaineMarylandMassachusettsMichiganMinnesotaMississippiMissouriMontanaNebraskaNevadaNew HampshireNew JerseyNew MexicoNew YorkNorth CarolinaNorth DakotaOhioOklahomaOregonPennsylvaniaRhode IslandSouth CarolinaSouth DakotaTennesseeTexasUtahVermontVirginiaWashingtonWest VirginiaWisconsinWyomingGuamPuerto RicoVirgin Islands CareerPreschool, Primary, Secondary, and Special Education School TeachersSpecial Education TeachersSpecial Education Teachers, All OtherSpecial Education Teachers, Kindergarten and Elementary SchoolSpecial Education Teachers, Middle SchoolSpecial Education Teachers, PreschoolSpecial Education Teachers, Secondary School Master of Science in Special Education Learning Disabilities 36 credit hours for MS 30 credit hours for endorsement Introduction to Learning Disabilities (EDU 891) Course Description 3 Special Education Legislation and Legal Guidelines (EDU 892) Course Description 3 Meeting the Social, Emotional, and Behavioral Needs of the Student (EDU 893) Course Description 3 Determining Eligibility and Designing Educational Programs (EDU 895) Course Description 3 Methods of Research (for MS) (EDU 850) - Credits: 3 Course Description Research Methods in Education provides a broad introduction to educational research and the various traditions found within the community of educational researchers.
 Attention will be given to the central role of data collection and interpretation in curricular, programmatic, and leadership decision-making.
 The student will examine the moral, legal, and ethical issues that arise when conducting research.
 The coursework leads to the development of the initial research project design for meeting the degree requirements of the Master of Science in Educational Leadership.
 Language and Literacy (EDU 896) Course Description 3 Math Strategies for Special Learning Needs (EDU 897) Course Description 3 Instruction Across the content Areas for Students with Learning Disabilities (EDG 898) - Credits: 3 No course description at this time.
 Collaboration with Parents, Students and Other Professionals (EDU 894) Course Description 3 Directed Student Teaching in Special Education with Seminar (EDU 899) Course Description 6 Guided Research and Practice (EDU 995) - Credits: 3 Course Description The graduate student will work with his/her university research supervisor to write and submit the final Action Research Report.
 The focus of this course is the completion of the research report.
 This report is written according to Concordia University's prescribed format and writing style.
 This is a Pass/No Credit course.
 Applying for "Master of Science in Special Education Learning Disabilities(MI Endorsement)" at Concordia Online is quick and easy.
 Apply Online Now!